Meet 5 women who manage other people’s wealth

 Women are excelling in the male-dominated wealth management world and inspiring other women to take control of their finances

-One of the last remaining male bastions that quite a few women have broken into, India’s wealth management industry has seen a decent proportion of women money managers.
-But if these five women wealth managers are anything to go by, the industry can see several women entering the field.
+One of the last remaining male bastions that quite a few women have broken into – India’s wealth management industry – has seen a reasonable representation of women money managers.
+Of these competent wealth managers, here are five women, whose trail-blazing achievements could inspire many more women to enter the field.

-Aside from their own wealth, these women manage other people’s wealth as well.
-With their knowledge across financial products and their understanding of financial markets, they aim to break the stereotype.
+Apart from their own riches, these women manage other people’s wealth as well.
+With their knowledge spanning the entire gamut of financial products and their understanding of the markets, they aim to break the proverbial glass ceiling.

-But what sets them apart from many of their male colleagues is this: the ability to convince women in households they advise, to come out of their shells and play a more active role in their family finances as well as their personal finances.
-There is a need for women in families to take an interest in investing decisions along with the men.
+But what sets them apart from many of their male colleagues is this: the ability to convince women in households they advise, to come out of their shells and play a more active role in their families’ and their personal finances.
+Women in families need to take an interest in investing decisions along with the men.

-Moneycontrol’s ‘Women In Power’ campaign highlights women who lead by example and can also teach men a thing or two on investing and financial planning for family goals.
-And what better way to demonstrate this than their own examples.
-Let us hear what they have to say.
+Moneycontrol’s ‘Women In Power’ campaign highlights women who lead by example and can also teach men a thing or two about investing and financial planning for family goals.
+And what better way to demonstrate these than with their own examples.
+Here is what they have to say.

 As the saying goes, charity begins at home.
-Just like other habits, children can be encouraged to take an interest in managing money at home.
-Financial planners add that a family must encourage its daughters to manage their money too.
-Instead of making monthly allowances a habit, planners say that it’s always a better idea to inculcate financial independence in them.
+Just like other good habits that parents want their children to inculcate, they should also encourage them to take interest in managing money at home.
+Financial planners say that this would inculcate a sense of financial independence and discipline early on in them.

-Shilpa Maheshwari, Executive Advisor, Matrix India Asset Advisors Pvt Ltd, shares her experience on how parents can sow the seeds of making independent financial decisions in their children.
-Just out of school and having migrated to a new city for college, she remembers her dad having given her a cheque.
-There was a condition.
-Shilpa’s father had asked her to figure out a bank to open an account with, deposit the cheque and use the money wisely.
+Shilpa Maheshwari, Executive Advisor, Matrix Partners India, recalls her experience on how parents can sow the seeds of financial discipline and independence in their children early on.
+When she was just out of school and had migrated to a new city for college, she remembers her dad handing her a cheque for her expenses through the year.
+Now, the catch was that she did not have a bank account nor had she handled her expenses independently earlier.
+So, not only did she have to figure out how to open a bank account on her own, but also to manage her expenses within the funds available, as that was the allowance for the full year.

-“It was a full year’s allowance and my father made it clear that extra money won’t be available.
-My father told me to use the money wisely,” she recollects.
+“It was a full year’s allowance and my father made it clear that extra money won’t be available,” she recollects.
+That was her first step in learning to manage funds wisely.

-That taught Shilpa how to make a budget and avoid overspending.
-In this way, her parents not only encouraged her to learn how to manage and operate bank accounts, they also taught her how to control her expenses.
-Shilpa adds: “Through this exercise, I learnt to believe in myself and my capabilities.
-If I won’t believe in myself, than no one else will.”
+This episode got her to learn the nitty-gritty of personal banking, make budgets and manage expenses.
+This way, her parents not only encouraged her to be independent, but also taught her how to manage funds and her expenses very early on.
+It actually shaped her thought process on financial independence and how it could be a game changer in how you decide to lead your life.

+Shilpa adds that her mantra for life is “Believe in yourself and your capabilities.
+If you don’t, no one else will.”

 #Mantra: Start investing early and take financial decisions jointly in a family.